I have to be honest, as much as I love playing D&D with my friends, I sometimes get a bit… neurotic…

 - This review assumes you’re playing in-person or are planning to.

 - This review assumes that you find them in the price range I mentioned in the “Value” section.

-If either of those don’t apply to you, I’d drop the final verdict to a “Get it On Sale” and very nearly a “Pass” rating.
+If either of those doesn’t apply to you, I’d drop the final verdict to a “Get it On Sale” rating.